Lawton Arts and Humanities Grants

 Inspire the creation of new works of art and scholarly works that positively impact the Lawton Community.

-APPLICATION DEADLINE: Applications are accepted on a rolling basis during the project activity dates.
-Applications may be submitted should be submitted at least thirty days prior to the start of the project, by may be submitted at any time during the granting period as long as the project has not ended.
+APPLICATION DEADLINE: Applications are accepted on a rolling basis each fiscal year.
+Applications should be submitted at least thirty days prior to the start of the project, but may be submitted at any time during the granting period as long as the project.
 GRANT AMOUNT: Up to $2,500 per organization or individual.
 Award Match Requirement: 1:1 (100%).
 Half of the match (50%) may be in-kind support.
 Cannot be combined with other funding from any other Lawton Arts and Humanities Grant.

 General Grant Terms and Conditions